 The Employer Recruiting Policy provides guidelines and procedures for employers who wish to utilize the resources offered by St Joseph’s College Office of Career Preparation and Professional Development.

 The Principles of Professional Practice, as set forth by NACE, are outlined below.
 For more information, visit naceweb.org.

-Employers who work and advertise with the College will not discriminate on the basis of race, color, national origin, ethnicity, sexual orientation, gender identity, religion, sex, age, disability or genetic information.
-By working with the St. Joseph’s College Office of Career Preparation and Professional Development, you are agreeing to these terms.
+Employers who work and advertise with the University will not discriminate on the basis of race, color, national origin, ethnicity, sexual orientation, gender identity, religion, sex, age, disability or genetic information.
+By working with the St. Joseph's University Office of Career Preparation and Professional Development, you are agreeing to these terms.

 - The experience must be an extension of the classroom: a learning experience that provides for applying the knowledge gained in the classroom.
 It must not be simply to advance the operations of the employer or be the work that a regular employee would routinely perform.

 - The skills or knowledge learned must be transferable to employment settings.